What is German Mustard? Definition, Types, Uses & Buying Guide

 Types of German Mustard

-• Bavarian Sweet Mustard: Mild and slightly sweet, ideal for pairing with delicate meats and pretzels.
+• Bavarian Sweet Mustard: Mild and slightly sweet, ideal for delicate meats and pretzels.

-• Düsseldorf Coarse Mustard: Chunky and aggressively spicy, great for fans of bold flavors.
+• Düsseldorf Coarse Mustard: Chunky and aggressively spicy, perfect for bold flavors.

-• Frankfurter Grie Sausage Mustard: Creamier and smoky, designed specifically for pairing with sausages.
+• Frankfurter Grie Sausage Mustard: Creamier and smoky, designed specifically for sausages.

-• Whole Grain Mustard: Features visible mustard seeds, offering both texture and flavor depth.
+• Whole Grain Mustard: Features visible mustard seeds for texture and flavor depth.

 Various types of German mustard bottles